Bonn Egyptian Museum

 Bonn Egyptian Museum (Ägyptisches Museum Bonn) is an archaeological museum for ancient Egyptian antiquities located in Bonn, Germany.
+The museum is part of the University of Bonn.
 It presents a selection of the most important collection of original objects from Ancient Egypt in North Rhine-Westphalia.

 The Bonn Egyptian Museum was founded in 2001.
-The collection is dating back to the 19th century and was formerly part of the Akademisches Kunstmuseum.
+The central part of the museum is the permanent exhibition, which is dedicated to the cultural history of Egypt.
+The collection, however, dates back to the 19th century and was formerly part of the Akademisches Kunstmuseum.
 Large parts of the collection were destroyed in World War II.
-Today the collection comprises about 3,000 objects.
+Today, the collection comprises about 3,000 objects.

-The museum is part of the University of Bonn.
 Regular special events and children's excursions are held at the museum.